 $210 for 2 hours

-Please note: Eco-therapy sessions are usually preceded by at least 3 sessions in my clinic, possibly more.
+Please note: Eco-therapy sessions are usually preceded by at least 3 sessions in the clinic, possibly more.
 Before heading outdoors, we need to form a therapy relationship and to have mutual agreements in place about how to do sessions outdoors.
 It's important to set it up well so that safety, care and support are well considered.
-Going slow, is going fast.
+Going slow, is going fast :)

 In Person: Payment can be made by Credit card* or Cash.